 14. The impact of climate change on hunger and undernutrition could be very severe: the International Food Policy Research Institute (IFPRI) estimates that the risk of hunger resulting from declines in production will increase by up to 20 percent by 2050.
-Calorie intake is likely to decline throughout the developing world, resulting in an additional 24 million undernourished children by 2050 - 21 percent more than today - almost half of whom will be living in sub-Saharan Africa (Figure 1).
+Calorie intake is likely to decline throughout the developing world, resulting in an additional 24 million undernourished children by 2050 - 21 percent more - compared to a scenario without climate change, almost half of whom will be living in sub-Saharan Africa14 (Figure 1).